vshsolutions/aws-code-deploy/README.md

 TBs/day depending on the projects.
 Since deployments typically don't need to store that many versions backwards, this step will ensure that only N revisions exist, removing oldest revisions upon deploy.

-> Note: If a limit is specified, the `ListObjects` IAM permission will need to be granted for the specific s3://bucket/(key).
+> Note: If a limit is specified, the IAM permissions described below will need to be granted for the specific s3://bucket/(key).

 Environment Variables:
 * `AWS_CODE_DEPLOY_S3_LIMIT_BUCKET_FILES` (optional): Number of revisions to limit.
 If 0, unlimited.
 By default: 0

+Required IAM Access:
+* Wildcard: `s3:DeleteObject`, `s3:GetObject`
+* Bucket Policy: `s3:ListBucket`, `s3:ListObjects`

 #### Step 9: [Registering Revision](http://docs.aws.amazon.com/cli/latest/reference/deploy/register-application-revision.html)